|

 'Old China Hands' have defied the conventional wisdom and wrote

-a book reflecting their personal experiences and views.
+about personal experiences and views.

-In my view, China may best
+In my view, China may

-reasonable image.
+a reasonable image.
 Thus, I recommend to read around the topic -

 read history and autobiographies, economic studies and novels,